granth7/azure-aks-istio/README.md

 ```
 9. Open your environment variables from the vault via `neon tool vault edit terraform_env.txt` and paste in the contents from Notepad into your terminal to set your environment variables.
 10. Follow these instructions: https://stackoverflow.com/questions/70851465/azure-ad-group-authorization-requestdenied-insufficient-privileges-to-complet
-11. Rename your .kube folder to .kube.current so that you will only see what is imported in lens (installed in step 14).
+11. Rename your .kube folder to .kube.current so that you will only see what is imported in lens (installed in step 16).
-12. Run the following from .\azure-aks-istio `terraform init` if you haven't ran init yet, then:
+12. Run `terraform init` from .\azure-aks-istio  if you haven't ran init yet, then:
 ```
 terraform plan
 terraform apply